argonne-lcrc/user-guides/docs/account-project-management/mfa.md

 *Note*: If you cannot install the Duo Mobile App, please first verify that your device OS is up to date.
 You can also reference the [Duo help documentation](https://help.duo.com) for a list of compatibile devices and versions.
 If you still cannot install the Duo Mobile App because your device cannot be updated, is not compatible, or you do not have a Smartphone/Tablet, please contact [support@lcrc.anl.gov](mailto:support@lcrc.anl.gov).

 1. Login to [https://accounts.lcrc.anl.gov](https://accounts.lcrc.anl.gov) with your Argonne Domain or Argonne Collaborator account username and password.
+If you have forgotten your password, please call the Argonne Service Desk at +1-630-252-9999.

 2. You should be prompted to configure Duo MFA.
 Select the device type you want to register for Duo.
 ![LCRC Duo Config 1](../images/lcrc_duo_1.png)